mibur1/psy111/book/statistics/6_EFA/1_Example.md

 Given our simulated data, what might factor 3 represent?
 ```

-To evaluate how good the model is one might request the communalities.
-The communalities range from 0 to 1 and tell you how much variance the factor structure is explained in each item:
+To evaluate how good the model is one might look at the communalities.
+Communalities range from 0 to 1 and tell you the variance of each observed variable accounted for by all extracted factors combined.

 ```{code-cell}
 fa2.get_communalities()